 This craft distillery, located in Sydney’s inner west, has one singular focus: to make exceptional gin.
-Their products are unconventional, irreverent, and firmly world-class.
-They believe making great gin requires, in equal parts, focus, and magic—which is why they make gin and nothing else.
+Its products are unconventional, irreverent, and firmly world-class.
+It believes making a great gin requires, in equal parts, focus, and magic – which is why it makes gin and nothing else.

-Their Sydney Dry Gin is an easy drinker with a timeless juniper backbone, complimented by fresh green apple, native strawberry gum leaf, and chamomile.
+The Sydney Dry Gin is an easy drinker with a timeless juniper backbone, complemented by fresh green apple, native strawberry gum leaf, and chamomile.
 And for those that like a bit more pedal to their metal, there’s the ‘Fool Strength Gin,’ a rich, classic, full-bodied gin with a grapefruit and all-night-long liquorice/juniper finish.